Miaiah/INST126_Proj4_Group/README.md

 Another dataset that we created is a dataset consisting of ratial trends in every state.
 Using this dataset, we created a function, called def racial(state, stateCode), to compare the racial trends in Maryland versus the racial trends in three selected states: California, Texas, and Kansas.

-So far, we have created flowcharts and code for finding the day in which the maximum amount of cases in each county occurred and which county, in total, had the most cases.
-In the future, we are going to incorporate race trends in each Maryland County.
-Specifically, we are going to discover which race in each county was affected the most and least by COVID-19.
-Additionally, we think that it will be a good idea for the user to input which county they want to learn about.
-After inputting the county, a bunch of COVID-19 statistics will be printed as the output, including the date and number of highest COVID-19 count, date and number of lowest COVID-19 count.